dbindel/cs6210-f16/web/syllabus.md

 ### Readings and the problem du jour

-Readings from the course text (or notes) will be listed on the course page before class.  *You are responsible for reading before lecture*.
+Readings from the course notes will be listed on the course page before class.  *You are responsible for reading before lecture*.

 For most lectures, there will be a "problem of the day" related to